gordonmurray/gittwork/readme.md

 # Gittwork

-A small collection of methods to enhance Teamwork Projects.
+A small collection of methods to enhance Teamwork Projects, used internally at Murrion Software, aimed at software developers using Teamwork + Bitbucket.
 Built using Lumen, a PHP micro framework from the maker of Laravel.

 ## Installation